 The Center for Multicultural and Diversity Studies was chartered to help realize The Chicago School’s commitment to multicultural awareness and cultural sensitivity.
 The center offers resources for students and faculty on cultural challenges or diversity issues and sponsors dialogues that promote cultural interaction.

-The National Center for Research and Practice: Latina/o Mental Health
+The National Center for Latino/a Mental Health

 The Chicago School of Professional Psychology Counseling Centers